Balsorano

 Balsorano (Marsicano: Balz'rana) is a comune (municipality) and town in the province of L'Aquila in the Abruzzo region of Italy.
+The comune, situated in the Valle Roveto, south of Marsica marks the geographical border between the regions Abruzzo and Lazio.

+The comune is divided into Balsorano Vecchio, located on the slopes at high altitude of the Monte Cornacchia (mountain range of the Monti Ernici almost completely abandoned after the 1915 Avezzano earthquake and the new urban centre built further down the valley, Balsorano Nuovo.

+The territory of the comune is crossed by the Liri borders south with Sora, north with San Vincenzo Valle Roveto and at east with some areas of the Abruzzo, Lazio and Molise National Park.

 History

 Balsorano is mentioned for the first time in the 10th century.
 During the Middle Ages and modern era, it was held by the Piccolomini baronial family.